apertus-open-source-cinema/elmyra/README.md

     npm install

-Now you can compile the assets either manually by running `gulp`, or let gulp watch for changes and recompile automatically by running `gulp watch`.
-Additionally, there are gulp tasks to create releases - `gulp release-[all/windows/osx/linux]` - which collect all relevant files and put them into an archive named after the platform (e.g. `windows.zip`) in the `release/` directory.
+Now you can compile and configure your development installation manually by running `gulp`, or let gulp watch for changes and recompile automatically by running `gulp watch`.
+Additionally, there is a gulp task to create releases for all platforms - `gulp release` - which sequentially builds and collects all relevant files and puts them into archives tagged with platform and commit hash (e.g. `elmyra-ab349c-windows.zip`) in the `release/` directory.

-Elmyra uses platform-dependent startup scripts to set the correct paths to bundled dependencies, to be able to start the renderer and server these need to be copied over from the respective `lib/[windows/osx/linux]` folders by running one of the `gulp configure-[windows/osx/linux]` tasks.